 Furthermore, as penny stock companies have small market capitalizations and high volatility levels, liquidity is often a concern.
 This means that you might have issues offloading your penny stocks when you decide to sell them.

 An alternative short-term investment strategy within the penny stocks space is to utilize a CFD platform.
-Although the likes of eToro and Plus500 mainly concentrate on major companies, it is also possible to find organizations that fall within the remit of the sub-$5 penny stock classification.
+Although the likes of Plus500 mainly concentrate on major companies, it is also possible to find organizations that fall within the remit of the sub-$5 penny stock classification.

 In doing so, you’ll have access to higher levels of liquidity and potentially, lower levels of spread.